 “I am honored to host the nation’s governors in Nashville, Tennessee,” said Host Tennessee Gov. Bill Haslam.
 “NGA meetings bring us together to consider the important issues facing our states, hear new ideas and share best practices.
 I look forward to a great weekend of substantive conversation as well as the chance to showcase Tennessee and all we have to offer to my colleagues.”

-The Summer Meeting business sessions will officially begin Friday, August 2, with a news conference where the NGA chair, vice chair, host governor and executive committee will highlight the weekend’s events and discuss governors’ collective priorities.
-The opening session will spotlight Gov. Markell’s Chair’s Initiative, A Better Bottom Line: Employing People with Disabilities, which focuses on the employment challenges that affect individuals with intellectual and other significant disabilities.
+The Summer Meeting business sessions officially begin Friday, July 11, with a news conference at which the NGA chair, vice chair and host governor will highlight the weekend’s events and governors’ collective priorities.
+Governors will then be joined at the opening session by the Vice President of the United States Joe Biden.

-Official business will conclude on Sunday with a closing session on cybersecurity.
-Governors will hear from Matt Devost, president and CEO of the Terrorism Research Center.
+Official business will conclude on Sunday with a closing session on the future of Main Street.
+Governors will be joined by Best Buy President and Chief Executive Officer Hubert Joly.

-“The Summer Meeting brings governors together in a unique forum to engage in a dialogue about important issues affecting our states,” said NGA Vice Chair Oklahoma Gov. Mary Fallin.
+“The Summer Meeting brings governors together in a unique forum to engage in a dialogue about important issues affecting our states,” said NGA Vice Chair Colorado Gov. John Hickenlooper.
 “As governors, we face many similar challenges and can learn a great deal from each other’s experiences.
 I look forward to continuing these valuable conversations with my colleagues.”